boxmod/russianroulette/README.txt

+Warning
-this does have a chance to delete system_32 so be careful.
+This does have a chance to take you to an explicit website.